SchrodingerandDoraemon/Notes/Java/antra_java.md

 Every class or object can call getClass() method or .class field to get the instance of the Class class.

-Reflection gives us information about the class to which an object belongs and also the methods of that class which can be executed by using the object.
-Through reflection we can invoke methods at runtime irrespective of the access specifier used with them.
+Reflection is an API which is used to examine or modify the behavior of methods, classes, interfaces at runtime.
+Reflection gives us information about the class.
+This is a class manipulatior.

 Combine with annotations, using reflection api can achieve lots of framework jobs.